moson-mo/matray/README.md

 ## Configuration

-On the first startup a config file (`~/.config/matray/config.json`) is created with some default settings.
+On the first startup, a config file (`~/.config/matray/config.json`) is created with some default settings.
 You can either use the GUI to change the configuration (open "Settings" from the menu) or edit the config file.

 ```